yellowflowersorganics-star/smartcrop-os/DEPLOYMENT_TEST_CHECKLIST.md

 ## 🎉 Congratulations!

-If all tests pass, you've successfully deployed SmartCrop to production! 🚀
+If all tests pass, you've successfully deployed CropWise to production! 🚀

 **Your architecture**:
 ```